HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 <li>name use 'nickname'; AND</li>
 <li>a name prefix; AND</li>
 <li>a name source (e.g. a passport – ‘PPRT’)</li></td>
-<td>Input: An application can add a name to the patient record <br />
-Output: The name is added to the patient record <br />
+<td>Input: A fictitious name with name parts described can be added to the patient record <br />
-Output: The name is presented to the user with all name parts</td>
+Output: The name is presented to the user with appropraite name parts populated</td>
 <td>mandatory</td></tr>

 <tr><td>NHI-$add-name-2</td>